pmartisa/Patricia_Mtz/README.md

 Hi there 👋

-After 3+ years covering East Africa and Israel-Palestine for Agencia EFE, the major multimedia news agency in Spanish language and the world's fourth largest wire service, in 2021 I embarked myself in the process of learning how to code in order to write conclusive, impactful data-driven stories.
+After 3+ years covering East Africa and Israel-Palestine for Agencia EFE, the major multimedia news agency in Spanish language and the world's fourth largest wire service, in 2021 I embarked myself in the process of learning how to code and mine databases in order to write conclusive, impactful data-driven stories.

 In order to do a different kind of journalism.